Viglino/geoservice-style/README.md

 # Open Free Map

-[OpenFreeMap](https://openfreemap.org/) lets you display custom maps on your website and apps for free.
+Styles to use with [OpenFreeMap](https://openfreemap.org/) that lets you display custom maps on your website and apps for free.

 The map data comes from OpenStreetMap.